 Love swears the tweet was never meant to be public.
 She insists she was merely expressing private disappointment in what she believed was her former lawyer’s betrayal.
 In her signature self-revelatory bluntness, Love also blamed the problematic tweets on a “lack of sobriety.”

-Unimpressed with Courtney’s Twitter quips, Holmes filed a Twitter defamation lawsuit against Love, claiming the 140-character rant harmed her professional reputation.
+Unimpressed with Courtney’s Twitter quips, Holmes filed a Twitter defamation lawsuit, claiming the 140-character rant harmed her professional reputation.

 During the trial, Love’s attorney argued: